-This commitment to adoption allows you to let go of the dream of having a child biologically so you can fully embrace the dream of having a child through adoption.
+If you are considering adoption, you must fully transition and commit toward adoption before beginning the adoption process.
+Only then can you let go of the dream of having a child biologically (as difficult as that might be) so you can fully embrace the dream of having a child through adoption.

 As an adoptive family, you have to decide what type of adoption you are interested in pursuing, which depends on several factors.
 Do you want to: